evoleen/dio_azure_application_insights_interceptor/README.md

 ## Additional information

 The interceptor will auto-configure itself if deployed on Azure and a connection to Application Insights is setup.
-Auto-configuration happens by reading the environment variable APPLICATIONINSIGHTS_CONNECTION_STRING.
+Auto-configuration happens by reading the environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`.

 Alternatively either a connection or an existing instance of `TelemetryClient` can be supplied.